dockerimages/https-gitlab.com-gitlab-org-omnibus-gitlab/doc/update/gitlab_15_changes.md

 NOTE:
 When upgrading to a new major version, remember to first [check for background migrations](https://docs.gitlab.com/ee/update/index.html#checking-for-background-migrations-before-upgrading).

+## 15.7

+### Automatic creation of specified additional databases

+Starting with GitLab 15.7, when additional databases are specified via `gitlab_rails['databases']` setting in `/etc/gitlab/gitlab.rb`, they will be automatically created, and extensions will be installed on them.
+Also, any migrations affecting those databases will be automatically run.

 ## 15.6

 ### PostgreSQL version updates